solin-repo/solin-twiner/README.md

 Now, whenever a new user registers (or is otherwise created, of course), you automatically receive a Moodle notification about it!

-Another example is: if a new user is created, enroll this user into a specific set of courses.
+Another example is: if a new user is created, enroll this user into a specific course or set of courses.

+// Fixme - add readme for
+// classes with static function for display
+//
+The Solin Twiner plugin currently knows 4 different type of actions, notify, enrol, put in a group or put in a cohort.
+Each action has it's own class in the classes map.
+Each class has a function called "get_and_print_action_triggers" to display the overview of the triggers in the list.